alexendy/nite2-python-bindings/README.md

 The missing methods are mentioned as TODO in the header files.

 NiTE 2 is not the cleanest library ever, its documentation is minimal and its source code is closed, so I had to make a few assumptions about the way it behaves.
-Usually I tried to be as safe as possible even at performance's cost.
+Usually I tried to be as safe as possible even if the code is not as efficient.

-This is far from being production level code, but I share it in hope it is useful.
+This is far from being anything near production level code, but I share it in hope it is useful.
 Feel free to use/extend/fix/break as you want.

 Build